yakworks/gorm-tools/examples/benchmarks/README.md

 ## References and reading
+Good Video from 2017 on High Performance Hibernate https://vimeo.com/190275665

 Here are a 2 links you should read that will give you some background information on processing large bulk data batches. read up through 13.2